|Instructor:||Kathleen Beauchene, Professor of English|

 Timely submission and quality of essay assignments.
 While I encourage you to write multiple drafts, you will submit ONLY the final draft for grading.
 Each essay will receive a letter grade of A to F. 1010 Grading Rubric

 Take scheduled online tests based on sentence skills (grammar and punctuation) presented in your text.
 These tests are in our Bb course.
+Additionally, you will be taking tests in Learning Curve (part of Launchpad) for points that will be added to your Bb test average.

 Participate in the course via quality postings to the Graded Discussion Board.
 During the semester, I will post and label specific discussion board items to which you may respond.
 At the end of the semester, you will be asked to select/compile postings and to state/defend the overall grade you believe you deserve.
 I will use a rubric to evaluate your selected contributions.
 Information about postings will be forthcoming as the semester progresses.